How To Make Apple Cider From Homegrown Apples

 Apples from your own tree are one of the greatest rewards your garden can provide.
 But what do you do if your apples look a little less magnificent than the ones at the market?
 There are several treatments for apple blotch fungus disease; click here to learn more.

 Southern blight is a fungal disease affecting apple trees.
-It?s also known as crown rot, and sometimes called white mold.
+It's also known as crown rot and is sometimes called white mold.
 It is caused by the fungus Sclerotium rolfsii.
 If you are interested in learning about southern blight in apple trees and its treatment, this article will help.